Uncategorized

 However, a wide audience is not necessarily a loyal community.
 You can have 50,000 subscribers and zero real interaction.
 Conversely, a community of 500 active members can generate dozens of contributions, ideas and recommendations every week.

-It means banking onlasting commitment, l'collective intelligence and co-construction rather than simply pushing content.
+It means banking onlasting commitment, thecollective intelligence and co-construction rather than simply pushing content.

 In short, an audience look at.
 A community participate.
-A hearing follows.
+An audience follows.
 A community acts.

 And in a world where loyalty, differentiation and activation are key, it's the community that makes the difference.